carlshan/intro_to_mobile_app_development/spring_2018/React Tutorials/Places/FavoritePlaces_Part1.md

       inactiveTintColor: 'gray',
     },
     // ********************** //
-    // below is the new stuff //
+    // below is the code you need to add //
     // ********************** //
     navigationOptions: ({ navigation }) => ({
       tabBarIcon: ({ focused, tintColor }) => {